Joiry/HSL_Carp/counting.md

 ## Motivation

 The basic idea behind differential expression analysis is that sequencing of RNA fragments serves as a rough proxy for how much those genes are expressed.
+Typically we have two or more conditions, between which we would like to know which genes have significantly changed expression levels.

+## Two Parts

+There are two main steps in DE analyses once data is aligned.
+* Quantifying counts, usually by gene
+* Performing the statistical analyses on the counts between different conditions.

+In this lesson, we'll go over a bit of the theory of DE analysis and how to get the counts.
+In the next lesson we'll go over a basic analysis of those counts.

 ## Aligned data

-Alignment for DE can be to a whole reference sequence or just transcriptome
+As we touched upon in the previous lesson, alignment for DE can be to a whole reference sequence or just transcriptome
 * Transcriptome alignment
   * Faster – smaller target reference
   * Implicit filter of non-transcribed reads, if you trust your reference transcriptome
   * may not be as good with isoforms
 * Whole genome alignment
   * Discover new transcripts not in transcriptome annotation
-  * Time to align less of a factor nowadays
+  * Extra time to align to larger reference less of a factor nowadays